edah-hub/Instagram-Clone/README.md

 ## Description

-This is an attempt rebuild the popular photo gallery website instagram with most of its functionalities using django.
+This is an application that rebuilds the popular photo gallery website instagram using django framework.

 ## Site